 Merino Wool

-If you think you can’t wear wool directly next to the skin perhaps you need to try merino.
+If you think you can’t wear wool directly next to the skin perhaps you need to try merino wool yarn.
 Fibers from merino sheep are incredibly soft; they can also absorb up to 30% of their own weight in moisture making the yarn breathable … which for you means keeping warmth in the cold and coolness in the heat.

 It’s no wonder, therefore, that merino yarn is a popular choice among knitters and crocheters – its softness is perfect for knitting patterns for babies and children.
 Furthermore, merino yarn is stretchy, even when wet making it ideal for making socks.